Higher National Diploma in Landscape Design Course

 Assessment and Certification

-- Assessement is based on assignments and projects submitted during the year.
+- Assessment is based on assignments and studio projects submitted during the year to develop design, analytical and presentation skills.

 This course is recognised by the University of Gloucestershire.
 Students who successfully complete the Higher National Diploma may apply to year 3 of the BA [Hons] Landscape Architecture at the University of Gloucestershire, Cheltenham.